graevy/graevy.github.io/content/posts/internet.md

 ### <a name="windows"></a>[Windows](#navigation)

 This is a lot less risky than it used to be because most cracks now use microsoft's windows images.
-To crack an active windows installation, go to [this github](https://github.com/massgravel/Microsoft-Activation-Scripts)[^9] and follow the instructions (you want to use HWID).
+To crack an active windows installation, follow [these instructions](https://github.com/massgravel/Microsoft-Activation-Scripts)[^9] (you want to use HWID).
 Remember to open powershell/terminal *as an administrator*.

 To install windows:
 - Get latest windows image from microsoft ([10](https://www.microsoft.com/en-us/software-download/windows10ISO) [11](https://www.microsoft.com/en-us/software-download/windows11/))